nasa-nccs-hpda/terragpu/README.md

 [execution-backend decision](docs/execution-backends.md),
 [benchmark protocol](docs/benchmark-protocol.md), and
 [GPU installation guide](requirements/README.md).
-The paper plan targets PRISM V100/H100 with HLS, WorldView, PACE and AVIRIS.
+The paper plan targets PRISM V100/H100 with HLS, WorldView, PACE, VIIRS and AVIRIS.
 Start with the [PRISM test and dataset checklist](docs/prism-validation.md).
 Historical scripts in archives/ and generated HTML documentation are not the supported API; current self-contained tests live in tests/.